DevilYangS/EMO-NAS-CD/ReadMe.md

     I1 = Individual(Dec=[1, 1, 12, 1, 3, 11, 0, 0, 9, 5, 2, 11, 4, 6, 10, 7, 0, 6, 8, 0, 13]  ,mapping=Genotype_mapping )
     I1.visualization()
 ```
-Then you can get the following plotting.
+Then you can get the following plotting (it is the architecture of *S7*).
 ![image](https://github.com/user-attachments/assets/f051fd12-50c5-4f87-a687-1bd67c06b182)

 **Or** You can use the `Models/Plotting.py` to plot the architecture  as